dbraun1991/AI_and_Economics_of_Work/README.md

-# How does Artifcial Intelligence impact on the economics of work?
+# How does Artificial Intelligence impact on the economics of work?

 Bachelor thesis from 2017 about how the economics of work is seen to change from progressing AI systems.